Highfire1/sfu-prerequisites-parsing/README.md

 They are equivalent in this case but it is questionable and possibly in some cases one of the two might be more clear/easier to parse?

+### Changes to be made

 Workflow could be faster
 - probably best to generate 100 courses at a time in advance, and then you can go through them without waiting for the llm to generate tokens
 - especially because there are 2653 courses right now and that will actually take many many hours
+- either that or find a faster llm provider

+Need to be able to reprompt the llm to make a specific change